 And Dhane dropped it into a pit. . . .

 The walls and delicate carvings were marred with cracks and chips.
-He was the destruction that he so hated from other players who didn’t care about the lore of the worlds they played in, they just wanted to kill and destroy everything.
+He was the destruction that he hated from other players who didn’t care about the lore of the worlds they played in.
+They just wanted to kill and destroy everything.

 Knock’s footsteps grated against the loose debris on the stairs.
 And that wasn’t the only sound coming from the little Cobalin.
 He seemed to wheeze with every breath, and his clothes rustled.

 Maybe bringing a Cobalin along was a mistake.
-But the little guy used to live underground, so he could have insights to any of the mobs they might find, or anything else.
+But the little guy used to live underground, so he could have insights into any of the mobs they might find or anything else.

 After a time, the stairs ended at a platform, turned, and continued downward.
 Whatever was down here was far beneath the surface.

 Would mobs this deep be a threat?
 The village might be perfectly safe, but that didn’t quell the unanswered question of why this staircase was even here.